 - 1.5-hour historical walking tour of Gamla Stan

 - Explore Riddarholmen, a pretty islet in Stockholm’s Old Town, with your expert guide

-- See top Stockholm attractions like Birger Jarls Torg, Riddarholmskyrkan and Taube’s Terrace
+- See top Stockholm attractions like Birger Jarl Torg, Riddarholmskyrkan and Taube’s Terrace

-- Learn about Birger Jarls, the Swedish statesman who is said to have founded Stockholm in the 1200s
+- Learn about Birger Jarl, the Swedish statesman who is said to have founded Stockholm in the 1200s

 - Admire Gamla Stan’s north German architecture and pretty streets

 Make your way to the pretty islet known as Riddarholmen and to its focal point - Birger Jarl Torg – a large square that’s named after the man who reputedly founded Stockholm.
 Learn all about Birger Jarl and the work he did for the city as you walk around the square, admiring his statue and the square’s most eye-catching attraction -- Riddarholmskyrkan.
 Built in the late 1200s, this impressive church is Stockholm’s last remaining medieval abbey and the burial site of many important Swedish monarchs and aristocrats, like Gustav II Adolf and Karl XII.
 Hear tales of the history behind this iconic Swedish abbey as you admire it from the outside.

 From the church, stop to look at equally impressive buildings, like Wrangel Palace with its medieval defense tower and to admire the panoramic views of Lake Mälaren from Evert Taube’s Terrace.
 Your tour ends here in Riddarholmen.